nobuhiromatsui/randomPassword/README.md

 # week3-HW

-Creating secure passward generator with using javascript.
+Creating random passward generator with using javascript.